VTT

 • Each cue consists of:

-1. Cue Identifier (Optional): A string identifying the cue (e.g., 1, intro).
+1. Cue identifier (Optional): A string used to identify the cue (e.g., intro).

-• Cue Settings: Optional settings (e.g., align:start size:50%) can be added after the timestamp.
+3. Cue settings: Optional settings (e.g., align:start size:50%) can follow the timecode.

-3. Payload: The subtitle text content.
+4. Payload: The subtitle text content.

-• Comments: Use NOTE blocks to add comments.
+• LingoHub parses NOTE blocks as comments.

-• Key Mapping: In LingoHub, the timecode line (including any settings) is used as the key for the segment (e.g., 00:00:00.000 --> 00:00:02.500 align:start).
+• The timecode line, including any settings, is used as the segment key (e.g., 00:00:00.000 --> 00:00:02.500 align:start).

 WEBVTT